 So, when to file Chapter 13 bankruptcy?
 You can file if you prefer to repay your creditors instead of having your assets liquidated.
 You can get that new financial start that you need.

-Schedule a consultation to learn more about your bankruptcy and debt relief options.
+Schedule a consultation to learn more about bankruptcy and debt relief options.
+The Law Offices of Douglas Jacobson can answer your questions about if chapter 13 is worth it.